Caitlin Clark poised to celebrate Iowa senior day by breaking Pete Maravich's NCAA scoring record

 Maravich averaged 44.2 points per game.
 He scored more than 60 in a game four times, topping out at 69 against Alabama on Feb.
 7, 1970.

-Clark averages 28.3 points per game for her career and will be playing in her 130th game Sunday.
+Clark averages 28.3 points for her career and will be playing in her 130th game Sunday.
 Her career-best output was 49 points against Michigan on Feb.
-15, when she passed Kelsey Plum as the NCAA women's career scoring leader.
+15, when she passed Kelsey Plum as the NCAA women's Division I career scoring leader.

 Clark has 54 games with at least 30 points, most of any player in men's or women's college basketball over the last 25 years.
 She has six triple-doubles this season and 17 in her career.